Should I Stop or Should I Go: Early Stopping with Heterogeneous Populations: Simulation Experiments

 \section{Simulation Experiments}

-We now investigate the performance of CLASH in an extensive series of simulation experiments.\footnote{Replication code for the simulation experiments can be found at \url{https://github.com/hammaadadam1/clash}} We focus on two important types of experimental outcomes: Gaussian and time-to-event (TTE).
+We now assess the performance of CLASH in an extensive series of simulation experiments.\footnote{Replication code for the simulation experiments can be found at {\url{https://github.com/hammaadadam1/clash}}} We focus on two important types of experimental outcomes: Gaussian and time-to-event (TTE).
 Gaussian outcomes are the most frequently considered (e.g., \cite{johari2017peeking}), as they are common in both clinical trials and A/B tests.
 Many stopping tests assume either that the data is Gaussian or that the average outcome is asymptotically Gaussian.
 Meanwhile, TTE outcomes are very common in clinical trials.
 We establish that CLASH improves stopping times over relevant baselines in both these scenarios.
 Our real-world application (\cref{sec:emp}) then applies CLASH to outcomes that are approximately negative binomial, further demonstrating that CLASH can be impactful in experiments across several domains.

-[1]{\textbf{#1}\quad} \para{Setup: Gaussian Outcomes} We consider a randomized experiment that evaluates the effect of $D$ on $Y$.
+\para{Setup: Gaussian Outcomes} We consider a randomized experiment that evaluates the effect of $D$ on $Y$.
 Participants come from two groups, with $G \in \{0,1\}$ indicating membership in a minority group.
-We do not observe $G$, but observe a set of binary covariates $X=[X_1, .., X_d]$, where $d$ varies between $3$ and $10$ and $p(X_j=1) = 0.5 \;\forall\; j$. $X$ maps deterministically to $G$, with $G = \prod_{j=1}^k X_j$.
-We vary $k$ between $1$ and $3$: the expected size of the minority thus varies between 12.5\% and 50\% (of all participants). $Y$ is normally distributed, with $Y | G=0 \sim \mathcal{N}(\theta_0 D,1)$ and $Y | G=1 \sim \mathcal{N}(\theta_1 D,1)$.
+We do not observe $G$, but observe a set of binary covariates $X=[X_1, .., X_d]$, where $d$ varies between $3$ and $10$ and $p(X_j=1) = 0.5 \;\forall\; j$. $X$ maps deterministically to $G$, with $G = \prod_{j=1}^k X_j$.\footnote{This is a realistic setting (e.g., $X$ is device type and new feature $D$ increases application latency $Y$ only on some devices).
+However, CLASH also performs well if the mapping from X to G is stochastic (see \cref{sec:stochasticG}).} We vary $k$ between $1$ and $3$: the expected size of the minority thus varies between 12.5\% and 50\% (of all participants). $Y$ is normally distributed within each group, with $Y | G=0 \sim \mathcal{N}(\theta_0 D,1)$ and $Y | G=1 \sim \mathcal{N}(\theta_1 D,1)$.
+The distribution of $Y$ over the whole population is thus a mixture of two Gaussians.
 We vary $\theta_0$ between 0 and -0.1; the majority group is thus unaffected or benefited by the treatment.
 We vary $\theta_1$ between 0 and 1: the minority group is thus either unaffected or harmed.